hpsaturn/espnow-joystick/README.md

 ## P2P Implementation

-For send to specific device you only need specificate the address of the device, for example:
+For send to specific device, you only need to define the address of the device, for example:

 ```cpp
 const uint8_t device1[6] = {0x3C, 0x61, 0x05, 0x0c, 0x93, 0xb8};